-BARMER and AOK, two of Germany's largest health insurers, are performing a patient satisfaction survey since 2011 in cooperation with "Weisse Liste", the leading hospital quality directory in Germany.
-The survey is based on the Patients' Experience Questionnaire (PEQ) which has been validated scientifically.
-Since 2018, KKH, a medium sized German health insurer, has joined the survey.
-In total, over a million patient questionnaires are sent out with a response rate of close to 50%.
-The survey includes about 15 questions covers the following areas:
+The AOK and other participating health insurance companies have been performing a patient satisfaction survey since 2011.
+The survey is based on the Patients' Experience Questionnaire (PEQ), which has been validated scientifically.
+So far, around 900,000 evaluations have been received nationwide.
+The survey includes about 15 questions, covering the following areas:

-- o Recommendation of Hospital
+- Recommendation of hospital

 - Satisfaction with medical care

 - Satisfaction with nursing care

 - Satisfaction with service and organization